Assam adjudged 3rd for thematic presentation at international fair

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

+Also Read: Citizens urge CM to protect Dibrugarh’s ‘Tea City of India’ legacy

-The Assam pavilion showcased a diverse range of products from sectors including handicrafts, technology, terracotta, agriculture, textiles, and food processing.
+The Assam pavilion showcased a diverse range of products from sectors including handicrafts, technology, terracotta, agriculture, textiles and food processing.

 Agar and its derivative products drew special interest, while traditional handicrafts such as terracotta and hyacinth also captivated visitors.